leognk/PokerAI/README.md

 # Optimus

-An AI for multiplayer No Limit Texas hold'em based on the AI Pluribus.
+An AI for multiplayer no limit Texas hold'em based on the AI Pluribus.